 - Click on Create.

-- Name: Provide a Name of the Policy.
+- Basics Tab: Provide a Name and Description of the policy.

 Configuration Tab